 Federal regulations limit the number of times a student may repeat a course and receive aid for that course.
 A student may receive financial aid for only one repetition of a previously passed course, even if a higher grade is needed as a prerequisite for the next-level course.
-If a student enrolls for a third time in a course for which he/she previously received a passing grade, there will be a recalculation of aid to exclude the credits for the repeated course.
+If a student enrolls for a third time in a course after receiving a passing grade, there will be a recalculation of aid to exclude the credits for the repeated course.